microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

     }
 }

+# Generate markdown from the document definition
-Invoke-PSDocument -Name 'Test';
+Invoke-PSDocument -Name 'Table';
 ```

-Generates a new `Test.md` document containing a table populated with a row for each item.
+Generates a new `Table.md` document containing a table populated with a row for each item.
 Only the properties Name and PSIsContainer are added as columns.

 ### Yaml